twardoch/imgcolorshine/docs/research2.md

     *attractors: str
 ) -> None:
-    if not (luminance or saturation or hue): raise SystemExit("choose at least one of --luminance | --saturation | --hue")
+    if not (luminance or saturation or hue): raise SystemExit("choose at least one of --luminance | --saturation | --chroma")

     # load + linearise
     img = Image.open(input_image).convert("RGB")